lsst-sqre/safir/docs/user-guide/sentry.rst

            Field(
                alias="MYAPP_SENTRY_TRACES_SAMPLE_RATE",
                description=(
-                   "The percentage of transactions to send to Sentry, expressed " "as a float between 0 and 1.
-0 means send no traces, 1 means " "send every trace."
+                   "Percentage of transactions to send to Sentry, expressed " "as a float between 0 and 1.
+0 means send no traces, 1 " "means send every trace."
                ),
                ge=0,
                le=1,